The 5 best practices for cash flow management

 There is one tool in particular I want to highlight in this section that has been a real game-changer for us as we prepare cash flow forecasts for our clients.
 Like most accountants, we used spreadsheets for cash flow forecasting for years.
 Recently we switched to a software tool called CashFlowTool and never looked back.
 CashFlowTool is the best-in-class cash flow forecasting tool on the market.
 You can see your historical cash flow for the last 12 months, as well as project future cash flows by line item.
 It also syncs with QuickBooks Online to eliminate data entry, improve accuracy, and streamline the entire forecasting process.
 In today’s fast-paced world, a spreadsheet is not good enough.

 At Milestone, we are cash flow experts.
-Whether you are trying to confidently forecast your cash flow, or you are looking to implement best practices for cash flow management, we are here for you.
+Whether you are trying to confidently forecast your cash flow, or you are looking to implement best practices for cash flow management, our outsourced accounting services are designed for you.